Emily Ratajkowski Poses Nude In A Bathtub

 Considering the model’s huge popularity, the ad is bound to do very well.

-Not only that, Emily is also somewhat of a trend setter.
+Not only that, Emily is also somewhat of a trendsetter.
 Even Vogue took notice of her latest Instagram selfie, which shows her wearing a sweet peony pink blush that they said is “infinitely fresh.”
 And arguably, it really is, since so many people are just using bronzer right now for a summer, tan look.

 The selfie shows off Emily’s more innocent side, although her pouty look reminds you that she’s not a one-dimensional person.
 She’s wearing her signature hoop earrings, as well as a ton of lip gloss.

-This popular model also turned heads during a photoshoot during which she perfectly channeled Jackie O. Emily wore a bubble-gum pink coat like Jackie, and even wore a wig that gave her a bob hairstyle.
+This popular model also turned heads during a photoshoot during which she perfectly channeled Jackie O. Emily wore a bubble-gum pink coat like Jackie and even wore a wig that gave her a bob hairstyle.
 The outfit became historic and forever iconic because Jackie O wore it when her husband, John F. Kennedy, was tragically assassinated, according to the Daily Mail.